Australian Workplace Culture

 But fear not!
 By nature, the Australian workplace is a relaxed and friendly place.
 When you understand how your co-workers interact, you’ll be well on your way to becoming a fully-fledged member of the team.

-The Australian work environment is an open and sociable place, in a short amount of time you will be familiar with its customs and be accepted as part of the team.
+The Australian work environment is an open and sociable place.
+In a short amount of time you will be familiar with its customs and be accepted as part of the team.

 Australian workplace culture: What can I expect?

-Australians are renowned for their laid-back attitude, not in the sense of being lazy or unconcerned, but rather in that we are very easy-going.
+Australians are renowned for their laid-back attitude.
+Not in the sense of being lazy or unconcerned, but rather in that we are very easy-going.

 Australian workplace culture: What did you say?

-Don’t hesitate to ask if you don’t understand what someone’s said, they will quickly explain what they’ve said and you will have gained a new Australianism to add to your vocabulary.
+Don’t hesitate to ask if you don’t understand what someone’s said.
+They will quickly explain what they’ve said and you will have gained a new Australianism to add to your vocabulary.

 Australian workplace culture: What should I say?

-The standard Australian greeting is ‘G’day’ (‘Good day’) or ‘Hello, how are you?’, and both show an interest in the wellbeing of whoever you are talking to.
+The standard Australian greeting is “G’day” (‘Good day’) or “Hello, how are you?”.
+Both show an interest in the wellbeing of whoever you are talking to.
 This will be appreciated, and the person you are talking to will be more open with you in conversation.

-If you’re looking to start a conversation with a colleague, talking about sport is a good place to start.
+If you’re looking to start a conversation with a colleague and immerse yourself in Australian workplace culture, talking about sport is a good place to start.

-Australian workplace culture: What to avoid:
+Australian workplace culture: What to avoid?

 I wish you all the best in your job search!

-Career Coach and Director, Career Success Australia
+Career Success Australia